2 Timeline East Asia

 Korea

-Hwaseong Fortress constructed in the late 18th century combined Asian and European principles on fortress architecture.
-Because of its reluctance to engage with the outside world, Kore was considered through the end of the 19th century Korea as the “Hermit Kingdom” by encroaching Europeans.
+Hwaseong Fortress, constructed in the late 18th century, combined Asian and European principles on fortress architecture.
+Because of its reluctance to engage with the outside world, Korea was called the “Hermit Kingdom” through the end of the 19th century by encroaching Europeans.
 The term is sometimes applied to North Korea today.
-(Photo by Fukagawa via UNESCO, licensed as free to use)
+(Photo by Mark Bender)

 For its part, by the 18th century, Korea was also in decline having suffered a series of invasions from the Japanese in the late 16th century and the Manchus in the 18th.
 By the early 19th century it was known to Europeans as the “Hermit Kingdom,” as it did its best to withdraw from the world.
 Korea was then colonized by the Japanese from 1910-1945, then split into North and South after WWII